jwest33/table-to-mhn/README.md

 ## Why Use This?

-Unlike traditional databases that require exact matches, this system:
+Unlike traditional databases that require rigid, this system:
 - Finds "similar" records even with partial information
-- Learns patterns from your data to make intelligent suggestions
 - Handles missing or imperfect queries gracefully
 - Provides confidence scores and similarity distances